Fyrbll/intero-vim/README.md

 Usage
 =====

-This is the simple setup I'm working with right now, but please do check the README for the intero-vim project for a better suggested configuration.
+This is the simple setup I'm working with right now, but please do check the README for the [intero-neovim](https://github.com/parsonsmatt/intero-neovim) project for a better suggested configuration.

 Add these lines to your **vimrc** file: